Lab 8: Project Team Meeting 1

 • Have your teammates pull your change.

 Brainstorm project options and refine those ideas into a specific project.
-Make a list of parts you will need and figure out where you can get them, paying particular attention to shipping lead times.
-Breakdown the work into task areas and assign responsibilities to each team member.
-Draft a schedule of milestones for the next two weeks.
+Make a list of components/materials/tools you will need and figure out where you can get them, paying particular attention to shipping lead times.
+2 Breakdown the work into task areas and assign responsibilities to each team member.

-Grab an instructor or TA at some point during the lab and give a pitch for your project and to get our feedback on ensuring the project direction, scope, and schedule are aligned for a great outcome.
+Grab a staff member and give a pitch for your project.
+Get our feedback on how to align project direction, scope, and schedule for a great outcome.
 Need advice on hardware, code, resources, strategy?
-Please ask!
+Please ask!4

 Check in with TA

-• Can each of you access the team repository?
+1. Confirm each of you can access the team repository.

-• What are the milestones to achieve by next week's lab?
+3. What are the milestones you aim to achieve by next week's lab?